 As I mentioned above, each week, you must perform a progress report and measure your results.

-You can’t leave things up to chances.
+You can’t leave things up to chance.
 If you don’t know your progress, there is no way you can tell if you are moving forward or backward from your goals.

 Most people don’t measure their progress, and this is why they lose track of their resolutions and eventually give up on them.